 Pick your favorite country from this list, then look for a destination that offers additional elements that will reliably make you happy: Beautiful nature, stunning location, attentive staff and a nurturing environment, like-minded people.

 For a little extra happiness booster consider attending a group retreat under guidance of an experienced happiness mentor.
 Our choice is internationally known Wellness Coach and Happiness Guru, Shannon Kaiser, who will be leading an authentic happiness retreat at legendary Fairmont Chateau Lake Louise in Canada from April 30 – May 4.

 Under the title of Clear Your Fear!
 Live Your Best Year!
 Shanon Kaiser will guide retreat participants through a proven process of removing fear, self sabotaging habits and limiting beliefs from their lives and making happiness an unapologetic, authentic, natural way life.
 We are going and Shannon’s just about on her way too …

-Ulli Lagler Peck is founder and owner of The Wellness Agency, a travel consulting firm that specializes in design, management and marketing of wellness retreats.
-The Wellness Agency works with hotels, resorts and spas around the world and helps them implement high-quality, authentic wellness programs that provide proven benefits for their guests' health and wellbeing.
+Ulli Lagler Peck is founder and owner of The Wellness Agency®, a wellness consulting firm that specializes in design, management and marketing of wellness retreats.
+The Wellness Agency® works with hotels, resorts and spas around the world and helps them implement high-quality, authentic wellness programs that provide proven benefits for their guests' health and wellbeing.
 Ulli firmly believes that wellness retreats open doors to a healthier, happier way of life and that everyone should attend at least one wellness retreat once a year.

 Latest posts by Ulli Lagler Peck (see all)